Skip to Main Content

 • You must have good to excellent credit (670 to 850) for feasible approval, which reduces the number of eligible applicants.

-• Has limited perks and benefits compared to other balance transfer cards.
+• The card has a limited number of perks and benefits compared to other balance transfer cards.

 Why you might want the U.S Bank Visa Platinum

 The U.S Bank Visa Platinum gets the job done as a balance transfer credit card.
-Its intro APR offers are competitive and the cost for carrying the card is relatively low.
+Its intro APR offers are competitive, it costs nothing to hold and you could end up with a relatively low ongoing APR.

 Intro APR offer: Competitive intro offer that includes purchases and balance transfers

-While the intro APR offer for this card isn’t the longest available, it is competitive compared to other balance transfer cards.
-The 0 percent intro APR period of 18 billing cycles falls in the middle of the pack, since the longest intro offers run up to 21 months and the shortest can be as short as 12 months.
-Then, the ongoing APR is 19.49 percent to 29.49 percent variable.
+The intro APR period for this card is longer than the intro terms on other balance transfer cards and includes new purchases for the entire duration.
+The 0 percent intro APR period of 21 billing cycles falls right at the top of the pack, since the longest intro period can be up to 21 months and the shortest as low as 12 months.
+Then, the ongoing APR is 18.74 percent to 29.74 percent variable.

 One of the best things about this intro offer is that it extends beyond balance transfers to include purchases.
 This way, you can transfer a balance or finance a larger purchase while saving on interest for both.